 To receive the benefit of negotiated rates, use network dentists and present your Aetna Dental PPO ID card.

 To find a dental PPO provider:

-- Check DocFind® www.aetna.com/docfind on Aetna's Web site for the most up-to-date list of dental PPO providers.
-The site is updated three times a week.
+- Check the Aetna Provider Directory on www.aetna.com for the most up-to-date list of dental PPO providers.

-- Call Aetna Member Services for help with locating a PPO provider or to request a printed listing of providers.
+- Call Aetna Member Services for help with locating a PPO provider.

 Confirm with Aetna Member Services and/or the dentist's office whether the dentist participates in the network before the appointment, since network participation may change.

 If you or your covered family members need to see a dentist while away from home, you can go to any licensed dentist.
 However, you may access the Aetna website or contact Aetna Member Services to see if there is a network dentist in the area.

 You are encouraged to submit a pre-determination of benefits before you begin any complicated or expensive dental procedure to avoid unexpected expenses.

 Generally, Aetna will tell you what benefits will be paid for the proposed treatment.
 However, if a less expensive alternative course of treatment is available, Aetna will advise you of the alternative course of treatment and tell you what benefits will be paid.
 If you decide to have the more expensive proposed treatment, the Plan pays benefits based on the cost of the alternative course of treatment.